 Welcome to our home, Fox Hollow Cottage.

-I live with my husband Jim, our son Austin and our two Maine Coon kitties in a little 1920’s cottage style bungalow.
+I live with my husband Jim, and our two Maine Coon kitties in a 1920’s cottage style bungalow.
 We’ve recently become empty nesters, since our son Austin spread his wings and moved out on his own.
-Our home is located on the coast in the lush, green, blue skied… (okay, often grey skied) Pacific Northwest.
+Our home is located on the coast in the lush, green, Pacific Northwest.

 Sadly, when we bought our cottage home, she had been neglected of basic maintenance and upgrades over the years.
 We started renovating and making lots of improvements as soon as we became the owners.
 We hit the ground running and worked on her night and day, contacted a Bunbury roofing service to restore the roof and asked decorators for quotes.
 We did all of this before we even officially moved in!
 The home required plumbing work, furnace cleaning (as it didn’t look like it had been cleaned for ages), a new roof, extensive tree removal (our friend has recently used a company similar to AKA Tree Removal, so we might have to consider hiring someone to do it for us!), 23 new windows, and everything from the ceilings down inside!
 Since she has become ours, we have showered her with lots of attention and we think it’s made her very happy!
 There was so much to do inside, and at what is now the guest cottage… that she’s a bit lacking in curb appeal.
 So far we’ve painted, added shutters, and done a lot of yard work and shrub removal.
 We keep her tidy but I can picture her with a lovely little courtyard.
 Maybe someday… but my kitchen is getting attention first!

 Okay now!
 To start this little home tour, we’ll enter from the street level, where you’ll find yourself on the main floor.
 There is no foyer or formal entry… you open the door and hello you are “in” the house, fast as that!